aws/aws-toolkit-vscode/designs/sam-debugging/local-sam-debugging.md

 Lambda Function Handler code can be locally Run or Debugged, even if it does not belong to a SAM Application.
 The Toolkit produces a temporary SAM Application to contain the handler code.
 This temporary SAM Application is handled as mentioned [earlier](#sam-template-resource-local).
 At the end of the debug session, the temporary SAM Application is removed.

-In this mode, any SAM Templates that a Handler is associated with are ignored.
-This prevents confusion/errors introduced when trying to determine an association between code and SAM Template Resource handlers (examples include incorrectly determining a function's lambda handler string, or situations where more than one resource references the same function).
+In this mode, any SAM Templates that reference a Handler are ignored.
+This prevents confusion/errors introduced when trying to perform a reverse-lookup between code and SAM Template Resources (examples include incorrectly determining a function's lambda handler string, or situations where more than one resource references the same function).

 The Toolkit does not provide support for locally running or debugging standalone Lambda function handlers as API Gateway calls.
 The code should be referenced from a SAM Template in order to use the API Gateway style debugging features mentioned in the earlier section.